fniessink/toisto/docs/software.md

 When quizzing the translation of "you have", Toisto will provide a hint based on the grammar, for example: "Listen and write in Dutch (singular)".

-If the concept have different hypernyms, Toisto will provide a hint based on the hypernym.
-For example, in the case of the Dutch word bank, there are two concepts that share that label: bank with hypernym "financial institution" and bank with hypernym "furniture":
+If the concepts have different hypernyms, Toisto will provide a hint based on the hypernym.
+For example, in the case of the Dutch word "bank", there are two concepts that share that label: "bank" with hypernym "financial institution" and "bank" with hypernym "furniture":

 ```json
 {